 The SSL certificate installation process might take some time to finish.
 Once done, you will see the following screen:

-Install Custom SSL Certificate on Your Magento App
+Install Custom Magento 2 SSL Certificate

 In case you don’t want to use the Let’s Encrypt certificate, Cloudways provides an easy way to install a Custom SSL certificate that you have bought from a trusted Certificate Authority.